 How long should I run Facebook ads to see results?

 Plan for at least 6 months of consistent spend to properly test, optimize, and scale your campaigns.
 During this time, you're testing audiences, creatives, offers, and building retargeting pools—all essential for long-term success.
+Many businesses also invest in a meta ads course to accelerate their learning curve and improve campaign performance faster.

 Get started with Stackmatix!